michaelcit/nerva_docs/cli_insights.md

+INDEX:

+1. A Basic Walthrough
+2. Common Commands
+3. Common Errors and Solutions
+4. Some Things to Consider

 # CLI Insights Part 1 - A Basic Walkthrough with some explanations

 Mining through a command line interface (the black screen terminal with all the scrolling text) can be daunting for a new user.
 After a while you will find this way of operating comfortable, fast, flexible.
 You'll prefer a CLI to feel at home.